-- acts as a forum for political and policy debate on issues affecting the county and its people.
+acts as a forum for political and policy debate on issues affecting the county and its people.

-The Council operates a committee system from which means that, apart from day-to-day operational decisions, decisions are made by committees comprised of Councillors from all political groups.
+The Council operates a committee system which means that, apart from day-to-day operational decisions, decisions are made by committees comprised of Councillors from all political groups.

 View details of the Council's committees, including their members and when they meet.

 The Council has two scrutiny committees which focus on health issues.

 Council meetings are usually open to the public.
 To see agendas, reports and notes view the meetings calendar.